-Philip Freeman has written three nonfiction books and edited an anthology of music criticism.
+Philip Freeman has written a novel, three nonfiction books and edited an anthology of music criticism.

 “Featuring original contributions from today’s leading music critics, Marooned is a revealing snapshot of the current state of pop music criticism.
 A follow-up and homage to Greil Marcus‘s rock ‘n’ roll classic, Stranded, Marooned asks the same question of a new generation: what album would you bring to a desert island, and why?”